shiham-jamaldeen/Challenge09/utils/ReadMe-generated.md

 ## Description

 This is a command-line application that genrates a professional README.md (markdown) file that can be distributed with your open source or github project.
-The program is created using `node.js` and utilises the npm package `inquirer`..
+The program is created using `node.js` and utilises the npm package `inquirer`.

 ## Table of Contents